 Openness is one of the overarching themes of the University of Helsinki strategic plan for 2021–2030.
+Read the strategic plan.

 The University’s operations are based on the aim of responding to societal and global information needs.
 Openly accessible research-based knowledge is an important tool for achieving this goal.

 Open science promotes the quality and impact of research, and offers new cooperation opportunities.

 Open learning environments and content create new models of learning and support continuous learning.

 Open science enables the University to promote the UN’s sustainable development goals, particularly democracy, justice, global responsibility and the general public’s and society’s trust in science.

 The University’s own guidelines, according to which research publications and research data produced at the University are, as a rule, made openly available, apply to all members of the University community.